How to add extra information to your signature with custom attributes

 - even if you need to implement a single change in details of a single user, you cannot make something as simple as asking that user to do it on their own.

-Fortunately, if your organization is licensed to use CodeTwo Email Signatures for Office 365, you can access the User attributes manager.
+Fortunately, if your organization is licensed to use CodeTwo Email Signatures 365, you can access the Attributes manager.
 This free tool lets you handle scenarios previously achieved with custom attributes (and more).
 In addition, it is easier and gives you the option to let users manage some of their personal information available in signatures, disclaimers and auto-replies.
 For more information on our attribute management solution, read this article or watch this short video:

 With the manager available at attributes.codetwo.com, as a global admin, you can quickly and efficiently create as many custom attributes as you wish.
 Next, you can use them to insert the following extra information about your users into their signatures, disclaimers and automatic replies: